You are now in the main content area

 Eve Townsend holds an MA (2014) in Fashion from Ryerson University and a BA (Hons.)
 (2006) in Fine Art and Art History from the University of Saskatchewan.
 Her graduate research focused on the history of costume jewelry and its relation to the so-called democratization of fashion.
 In 2017, she co-authored a book titled Schreiner: Masters of Twentieth-Century Costume Jewelry, which was based on her MA Major Research Project.
 With a strong interest in material culture and object-based research, Eve looks forward to filling gaps within the FRC’s current collection and expanding it to include a survey of costume jewelry.

-Tori Hopgood is a recent graduate of the Fashion Communication program and is responsible for all of the photography and graphic design within the FRC.
-She has photographed 450 objects ranging from 19th century bodices to Eaton's pumps with her images being posted on the online catalogue and social media.
+Tori Hopgood is a recent graduate of Ryerson's Fashion Communication program where she developed and grew her interests in photography, graphic design and typography.
+She is responsible for photographing over 450 objects ranging from 19th-century bodices to Eaton’s pumps with her images being posted on the online catalogue and social media.
+Tori is also responsible for the redesign of the FRC website and is a graphic designer at American Tall where she designs promotional material, webpages and assists with photography.

 Career Boost Student